xransum/learn-python/README.md

 ## Getting Started

-As of currently the below are the only documents, ordered by most popular ciriculum.
+As of currently the below are the only documents, ordered by most popular curriculums.

 ### Introduction